Removals from the UK to New Zealand

 If you are initially moving into a rental home and require storage for some or all of your household effects, we will be able to provide storage services in New Zealand for you at competitive rates.

-All of our partners are approved by H.M Customs and MPI (Ministry for Primary Industries).
+All of our partners in New Zealand are approved by H.M Customs and MPI (Ministry for Primary Industries).
 Their premises are fully secured and monitored 24 hours a day, seven days a week including the use of CCTV, assuring you peace of mind whilst your possessions are in our care.

 Customs Regulations in New Zealand

-There a number of custom regulations in New Zealand to consider including:
+There are a number of customs regulations in New Zealand to consider including:

 - Firearms need a special permit from the New Zealand Police Department and must be stored last in your shipment so that the Customs Office can gain easy access

 - Household effects can be imported duty and GST free (i.e. concessionary entry) when shipping to New Zealand provided the guideline criteria is met

 - Alcohol is permitted to be imported duty free as long as the criteria is met